 Patients with active filarial infection typically have elevated levels of antifilarial IgG4 in the blood and these can be detected using routine assays.
 The detection of IgG4 antibodies also reduces the cross reactivity of non-filarial antibodies.

 IgG2 level appears to be increased in patients with elephantiasis.

 Limitation: Except for patients not native to the area of endemicity, immunodiagnostic tests are of limited value.

 PCR Amplification methods:

-PCR assays are useful diagnostic tools for lymphatic filariasis as they can discriminate between past and present infection and can be used to monitor therapy and to detect and differentiate multiple filarial infections.
+Polymerase chain reactions (PCR) assays are useful diagnostic tools for lymphatic filariasis as they can discriminate between past and present infection and can be used to monitor therapy and to detect and differentiate multiple filarial infections.
 Currently these procedures are often limited to research facilities.

-Haematology : Increase in eosinophil count.
+Hematology: Increase in eosinophil count.
 Patients with tropical pulmonary eosinophilia have a marked IgE response in addition to elevated eosinophilia.